honeycombio/refinery/rules_conditions.md

 ## Using a Prefix to Identify a Field in a Related Span

-You can limit conditions to a particular span context.
-Right now, the `root` prefix is the only context supported.
+Fields can contain a span selection prefix.
+Today, the only prefix supported is `root`.
-This limits matching spans to those where the root span matches the condition.
-Note that this behavior obsoletes matching specific spans within a trace since the entire trace shares a root span.
+This prefix causes the root span to be searched for the specified field, rather than the span being evaluated.

 ```yaml
 Rules: